-A whitepaper about commercial excellence in the Logistic market
+A white paper about commercial excellence in the Logistics market

 This whitepaper is written by Bas Belder, former Managing Director of P&O Ferrymasters and Associate Partner at Motion5, supported by Francine Rademakers, Marketing Consultant at Motion5.

 The logistic market has been in a state of flux for many years.
 The prime objective of many large logistics providers is to show their customers the impact of certain supply chain strategies or value propositions on their organizational performance.
 Not just financially, but in other areas as well.
 Areas such as:

 - Increasing time to market, just in time delivery